 - Please note:

-- The license issued by the Windows Store is valid for the UWP version only.
+- The license issued by the Microsoft Store is valid for the UWP version only.

-For the desktop x64/x86 versions (and also UWP version), you can get the license key by registering via PayPal, then enter that license key into the TuneBrowser.
+For the desktop x64/x86 versions, you can get the license key by registering via PayPal, then enter that license key into the TuneBrowser.